-As seen in the XPS results in Table 1, the binding energy of 70 eV for the Br3d indicates that an ATRP-active C-Br bond was formed for membrane 3.
-In addition, the bromine content on the membrane surface increased was higher for the 100% compared with the 50% ATRP initiator concentration.
-It should be emphasized that in this research, molar ratios of 0%, 50% and 100% viable ATRP initiator were used in the reaction mixture; however, due to differences in partitioning of the initiator to the surface and the reactivity of the initiator vs. competitor, the real surface density can differ from the composition of the binary mixture[49].
-For example, as seen in Table 1, a one to one reaction ratio (50% initiator) yielded roughly a third of the bromine content as achieved at 100%; this is also shown in the peak areas observed in the ATR-FTIR spectra (although ATR-FTIR can only be used as a semi-quantitative indication).
-Moreover, the increase in the XPS C1s signal and the decrease in O1s signal is congruent with the O-esterification and cyclisation, as the final oxadiazole 3 has a higher carbon ratio than the amidoxime 2.
+The XPS results in Table 1 show a binding energy of 70 eV for Br3d, which indicates that an ATRP-active C-Br bond forms for membrane 3.
+In addition, the membrane surface has greater higher bromine content for the 100% ATRP initiator concentration compared with the 50% ATRP initiator concentration.
+Note that, in this work, molar ratios of 0%, 50%, and 100% viable ATRP initiator were used in the reaction mixture; however, given the differences in partitioning the surface initiator and the reactivity of the initiator versus the competitor, the real surface density may differ from the composition of the binary mixture.[49]
+For example, as seen in Table 1, a one-to-one reaction ratio (50% initiator) yields roughly a third of the bromine content with respect to that obtained for the 100% initiator; this is also shown in the peak areas of the ATR-FTIR spectra (although ATR-FTIR can only be used as a semi-quantitative indication).
+Moreover, the increase in the XPS C1s signal and the decrease in the O1s signal is consistent with the O-esterification and cyclization since the final oxadiazole 3 has a higher carbon ratio than the amidoxime 2.